breadoven/inav/docs/Settings.md

 ### nav_cruise_yaw_rate

-Max YAW rate when NAV CRUISE mode is enabled (set to 0 to disable) [dps]
+Max YAW rate when NAV COURSE HOLD/CRUISE mode is enabled.
+Set to 0 to disable on fixed wing (Note: On multirotor setting to 0 will disable Course Hold/Cruise mode completely) [dps]

 | Default | Min | Max |
 | --- | --- | --- |